jimatas/Zift/Readme.md

 ### 7.2.
 Pagination with Parameters

-Use `ToPaginatedList` or `ToPaginatedListAsync` to apply paging by specifying the page number and page size directly:
+Use `ToPaginatedList` or `ToPaginatedListAsync` to apply paging by specifying the page number and page size:

 ```csharp
 var paginatedProducts = await dbContext.Products